Power, Conflict, and Ideas

 Research Assistantships (RA)

 As paid research assistants, graduate students assist their supervisor or other researchers in conducting high-level research, which often contributes to the student’s thesis.
-RAs are typically funded by the supervisor’s external grants, contracts and, sometimes, other sources of funding.
+RAs are typically funded by the supervisor’s external grants, contracts, and sometimes, other sources of funding.

 UBC Awards